BlueberryDealer/INF1005-Project/README.md

    ```bash
    git clone https://github.com/BlueberryDealer/INF1005-Project.git
    ```
-2. Import the database schema from `database/` into MySQL
-3. Configure database credentials in `config/`
+2. Configure database credentials in `config/`
-4. Start your local server or deploy to a LAMP stack
+3. Start your local server or deploy to a LAMP stack
-5. Visit `http://localhost/` in your browser
+4. Visit `http://localhost/` in your browser

 ## Contributors